 If the sending of a channel identifier in the SETUP message on the ISDN PRI user interface is forced, in some cases, the channel identifier information element is not according to the Standard.
-This behavior can be explicitly disabled.
-When the sending of the channel identifier is not forced, it is only sent when it is complete and valid.
+This behavior can be explic-

-Step Command Purpose 1 Forces the sending of a channel identifier in SETUP.
+Step Command Purpose

+1 [node](q931)[X/Y]#[no] force-channel- Forces the sending of a channel identifier in

+id-in-setup SETUP.
 Default: Enabled.